zhulabgroup/zhulabgbif/README.md

-# zhulabtools-gbif: Tools for GBIF downlaod and process developed by Zhu Lab at UMich
+# zhulabgbif: Tools for GBIF downlaod and process developed by Zhu Lab at UMich

 This branch contains a collection of R tools for managing GBIF data in the Zhu Lab at the University of Michigan.